gs1-germany-innolab/block4log-concept-development/epcisMessageSpecification.md

 ## EPCIS Events to express the loading and unloading of load carriers

+### Comments
+* Note: if there are tradable and non-tradable OR several quality levels in the course of an arriving/departing event, we need to generate several EPCIS events.
+* Rationale: these criteria entail different business processes/pallet values.
+Thus, we have to properly distinguish quantities pertaining to different qualities.

 | Dim | Data Element | V1 | V2 |
 | --- | ------------ | -- | -- |
 |  | Description | RTIs arrive at a given location | RTIs leave a given location |